While we may not be Batman, writing is one of the few professions where you can have a secret identity….well….a false name at least.

 Single or Multiple

-If you have an interest to write over several genres you may consider whether you want a different Pen Name for different genres.
+If you have the interest to write over several genres you may consider whether you want a different Pen Name for different genres.
 Obviously having several names may not be the best, but there are a number of authors who use two different pen names for their different genres.

 Using the same name has a benefit of you already having a fan base.
 So say you use Jane Doe as your pen name and write romance.

-However there is the possibility that those fans may not be crime fans.
+However, there is the possibility that those fans may not be crime fans.
 Maybe even though it is crime, they still expected you to pull out your typical romance and so were disappointed.
 Who can say?

 Beyond the Pseudonyms